 The XP 2.0 ships in its Class 2 settings with a top pedal-assisted speed of 20 mph.
 It can also easily be configured as a Class 3 e-bike with a top assisted speed of 28 mph by adjusting the speed limit through the bike's display.
-We tested it in both Class 2 and Class 3 settings, and were impressed by its power output.
-It has 5 levels of support that provide a nice range of power output and top speed that increases incrementally as you shift up through them.
-That way you can choose how powerful or fast you want to go based on the conditions or situation.
-The pedal assistance works off a cadence sensor, and when it detects pedaling it begins to deliver power, usually about a quarter to a half rotaion of the cranks.
+We tested it in both Class 2 and Class 3 settings and were impressed by its power output.
+It has five levels of support that provide a nice range of power output and top speed that increases incrementally as you shift up through them.
+That way, you can choose how powerful or fast you want to go based on the conditions or situation.
+The pedal assistance works off a cadence sensor, and when it detects pedaling, it begins to deliver power, usually about a quarter to a half rotation of the cranks.
 Again, thanks to the smaller wheel size, the bike accelerates quickly and feels eager to get up to speed in the higher output settings.
-We found it had no problem whisking us along at 28 mph on flat terain.
+We found it had no problem whisking us along at 28 mph on flat terrain.

 The XP 2.0 features a quality user interface with intuitive controls and easy to read digital display.
 The twist throttle and control buttons have good ergonomics and are straightforward and easy to use, and the large display is easy to read and understand with all of the information pertinent to your ride in an easy to see location.
 The XP 2.0's battery is hidden inside the frame, but it can be unlocked and removed for security or charging off the bike.

-The XP 2.0 has clean lines and sleek appearance because Lectric has integrated the battery into the frame.
+The XP 2.0's clean lines and sleek appearance are due to the battery being integrated into the frame.
 The battery slots into a cavity in the front half of the folding frame, and it can be removed when the bike is in its folded/storage position.
-This is done by undoing the latch at the middle of the bike and folding it in half, then unlocking the battery and sliding it out of the frame.
+Simply undo the latch at the middle of the bike, fold it in half, unlock the battery and slide it out of the frame.
 You can then take the battery with you for security or charging off the bike.
 Of course, the battery can also be charged on the bike by simply plugging it in with the included charging cord.
 A small rubber cover protects the charging port from ingress of water, dust, and debris.

 Ease of Assembly